Employment Rights Bill - Collective Redundancy Consultation

 • If you do not have a recognised union or standing body of employee representatives, consider setting up a standing body of employee representatives to reduce the need for repeated employee representative elections.

-• Refresh manager training on how to run a statutory collective redundancy consultation, to ensure managers have the necessary skills and knowledge for when the stakes become higher and are better equipped to work successfully with unions and employee representatives.
+• Refresh manager training on how to run a statutory collective redundancy consultation, to ensure managers have the necessary skills and knowledge as the stakes become higher and are better equipped to work successfully with unions and employee representatives.

-• Prepare for more, and longer, collective consultations.
+• Prepare for more collective consultations.
 Consider what can be done to further improve employee engagement to help consultations to go smoothly.

 How Bhayani Law can help you